Common Challenges in API Integration and How to Overcome Them

 The Challenge:

 One of the most common frustrations developers face is dealing with APIs that lack clear, comprehensive, or up-to-date documentation.
 Without proper documentation, it becomes difficult to understand how the API works, what endpoints are available, and how to handle errors.
+This can lead to wasted time, miscommunication, and even integration failures.

 How to Overcome It:

-2. Compatibility Issues
+2. Authentication and Security Issues

 The Challenge: